jhnstn/req-catch/README.md

 - Supports URL path and query parameter matching
 - CORS enabled for cross-origin requests
 - Force specific HTTP status codes using the `_return` parameter
+- Simulate network latency using the `_delay` parameter

 ## Installation